InDesign has a lot of paragraph settings that you can use, and here are some of the ones that I really like and store in my stylesheets…

 Basically you can create a character stylesheet, set the colour etc and have InDesign apply it within a paragraph stylesheet according to the settings above, like through the first 3 words, or through 1 sentence.
 This is very nice for highlighting.

-Anyway there are many more paragraph settings that you can use but those are my favourite ones, I hope you find them useful.
+Anyway there are many more paragraph settings that you can use but these are some of the more powerful ones, I hope you find them useful.